mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/03.Installing with Composer/docs.en.md

 When installing the given composer.json the following occurs:

-* Mautic is installed in the public-directory.
+* Install Mautic in the public-directory.
-* Autoloader uses the generated composer autoloader in vendor/autoload.php, instead of the one provided by Mautic (public/vendor/autoload.php).
+* Autoloader uses the generated composer autoloader in vendor/autoload.php, instead of the one provided by Mautic in public/vendor/autoload.php.
-* Plugins (packages of type mautic-plugin) are placed in public/plugins/
+* Plugins - packages of type mautic-plugin - are in public/plugins/.
-* Themes (packages of type mautic-theme) are placed in public/themes/
+* Themes - packages of type mautic-theme - are in public/themes/.
 * Creates public/media directory.
 * Creates environment variables based on your .env file.
 See .env.example.